systemcarl/weblog/outlines/about-me.md

     - Academia is a natural environment for sharing knowledge.
     - All of my professional work has involved training and mentoring.

+### Philosophy of Science
+- The definition of scientific process is a method of inquiry that is systematic, empirical, and reproducible.
+    - Science is not just a body of knowledge or a collection of disciplines.
+    - Understanding and applying the scientific method helps us establish objective facts about the world.
+    - Without science, conclusions are biased but individual observations.
+- Scientific literacy is important for everyone, not just academics.
+    - I've committed a significant amount of time to learning and teaching within the scientific community.
+    - A scientific approach to problem solving provides a reliable framework for finding objective solutions to complex problems.
+- Currently, I am working on a M.Sc. thesis in Psychology
+    - My research is centered around understanding the spatial characteristics of [vesper bat] echolocation.
+    - Much of the work is focused on audio signal analysis and computational modelling.
+    - My study has taught me the nuance of statistical analysis and scientific writing.
+- I plan to continue my research between the fields of computer science, psychology, and physics.
+    - Over the last few decades the primary goal of information technology has been to build systems and interfaces that are approachable and intuitive to the human user.
+    - Recent goals of computer science are to perceive and react to the real physical world.
+    - Ultimately, there is much to be learned still across all these fields, especially their intersections.
+    - My priority is primarily to build technology, but I hope that effort will also contribute to the scientific community.

 ### Modern, Accessible Technology
 - My time over the last 5 years has been spent writing software and building web